People

 Minyu Dou (窦敏毓)

 Minyu Dou is a PhD student at Peking University with a background in forestry.
-She earned her BSc in Agriculture from Beijing Forestry University in 2021 and is pursuing doctoral research on forest restoration.
-As a visiting scholar in the Echeverri Lab, she is advancing research on forest policy mixes in China and forest management practices for ecological restoration.
+She earned her BSc in Agriculture from Beijing Forestry University in 2021 and is pursuing doctoral research on forest restoration under the supervision of Prof. Fangyuan Hua.
+As a visiting scholar in the Echeverri Lab in 2025, she worked on policy mixes for the forest sector in China.